MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/set-up-your-network-for-skype-meeting-broadcast/blocked-user-licenses-for-skype-meeting-broadcast.md

 - Office 365 Education E3 studente

-- Vantaggi di utilizzo di Office 365 A3 student

-- Vantaggi di utilizzo di Office 365 A5 student
+- Vantaggi di utilizzo di Office 365 A1 student

-- Office 365 A5 senza vantaggio di utilizzo PSTN per conferenze studente

-- Vantaggi di utilizzare Microsoft 365 A3 studente

-- Vantaggi di utilizzare Microsoft 365 A5 studente
+- Vantaggi di utilizzo di Microsoft 365 A1 studente

-- Vantaggi di utilizzare Microsoft 365 A5 student senza servizi di conferenza PSTN

 ## <a name="related-topics"></a>See also